lvh/thimble/README.rst

 that might break that: for example, by introducing a metaclass.

-It's probably better to write a small utility function that either constructs a new thread pool from a shared thread pool, or always returns the same thimble.
+It's probably better to write a small utility function that either constructs a new ``Thimble`` that uses a shared thread pool, or always returns the same thimble.

 Changelog